 - 1. Turn the TV ON. - 2.
+Make sure the Interior Speaker System is ON. - 3.
 Press the AUX input selection button (located just below the display on the face of the DVD player.)
-This will route the TV stereo sound output through the DVD player and out to the Deluxe Sound speakers.

-3. Select TV channels and adjust volume using the TV remote.
+This will route the TV stereo sound output through the DVD player and out to the Deluxe Sound speakers. - 4.
+Select TV channels and adjust volume using the TV remote.